Huasenberg/Sudoku-Vocabulary/README.md

 - As a user, I want to be able to play the game in landscape mode, so that I can play while laying on my side

+- As a vocabulary learner practicing at home, I want to use my tablet for Sudoku vocabulary practice, so that the words will be conveniently displayed in larger, easier to read fonts.

+- As a vocabulary learner taking the bus, I want to use my phone in landscape mode for Sudoku vocabulary practice, so that longer words are displayed in a larger font that standard mode.

 ### `Test Driven Development`

 - When a user rotates the screen orientation to landscape, the app will rotate accordingly with readjustments to board and button locations